Smart City: integrate your mobility and crowd management devices

 Predict traffic flows and define profiles

-Automated notifications to inform traffic and crowd control
+Automated notifications to inform maintenance or surveillance

 Measurements of air quality and traffic in smart city